 Google for Jobs is something new, and something only Google could do.
-While employers and recruitment agencies have previously been reliant on the reach of the large job board sites to get word of their open positions out, they can now trust that Google will come to them.
+While employers and staffing firms have previously been reliant on the reach of the large job board sites to get word of their open positions out, they can now trust that Google will come to them.

 But only if things are done right.

-How to optimise your listings for Google for Jobs
+How to optimize your listings for Google for Jobs

-There are two main ways that employers and recruitment agencies can post a job – through a third party or on their own site.
+There are two main ways that employers and staffing firms can post a job – through a third party or on their own site.